 Our guide showed us many medicinal plants in the jungle that are used by the local tribal populations.
-Who have been residing in these jungles since time immemorial.
+Who has been residing in these jungles since time immemorial?
 For example Anti-Malaria plant like Chloroxylon Swietania, locally known as Bhira.

-Monkeys – common monkey as well as the Hanuman Langurs were found with their little ones clinging in to them or some of them hugging the trees.
+Monkeys – common monkey, as well as the Hanuman Langurs, were found with their little ones clinging onto them or some of them hugging the trees.
 At one place we found a huge bunch of them drinking water from a pond, and then admiring their own reflection.

-Watch this video of the Sloth Bear I managed to capture at Bandhavgarh.
+Watch this video of the Sloth Bear I managed to capture at the national park.